What to expect from photo measurements in Cupix

 Type of environment, with physical structures that match the reference plan (ex.
 I-beams, columns, walls and doors).

-Let your CSM know if you have very high measurement requirements from a specific capture.
+Let your CSM know if you have very high measurement requirements for a specific capture.

 *NOTE: The statement above represents a range of estimated accuracy from what we have documented in our tests.
 We found these results achievable in 90% of cases under normal operating conditions.
 Unique challenges in some environments may introduce unexpected errors.